 Note: The fleet-docking and race events have moved from Portsmouth to Norfolk.
 Norfolk race headquarters are located in the RV near the pavilion at Freemason Harbor.

-Saturday, October 7th, 2023
+Saturday, October 5th, 2024

-- O800-1800 Schooners may be viewed dockside.
+- 0800-1800 Schooners may be viewed dockside.
 We encourage all vessels to participate in the dockside viewing periods as this is one of the few opportunities to engage the public about the race and its mission. - 1000 Deadline for calling in finish time.
-See The Finish. - Pig and Oyster Roast Award Ceremony (invitation only) at Freemason Harbor, Norfolk, VA.
+See The Finish. - 1300-1700 Pig and Oyster Roast Award Ceremony (restricted access) at Freemason Harbor, Norfolk, VA.
 The awards ceremony will begin at 1600.
 This year's official GCBSR shirt and a wristband will be required for admittance.
-Additional guests will be asked to pay \$20. - Schooner Social We all like meeting other classic boat sailors and seeing each others' boats.
-Captains and crew are encouraged to host those from other vessels and show them all the neat things that you love about your boat!
-All are encouraged to knock on the hull of a vessel you would like to get to know and wait to be asked aboard. - 2030-2300 Sailors' Evening and Sea Chantey Sing-along All are encouraged to come and lend your voice!
+Additional guests will be asked to pay \$25. - 1700-2100 Schooner Social We all like meeting other classic boat sailors and seeing each other's boats.
+Captains and crew are encouraged to host those from other vessels and show them all the neat things that you love about your boat.
+All are encouraged to knock on the hull of a vessel you would like to get to know and wait to be asked aboard. - 2000-2300 Sailors' Evening and Sea Chantey Sing-along The Norfolk Boat Club is hosting a Sea Chantey Sing and we are all invited to come and lend our voices!
 Chanteys are about having fun, not perfect pitch, so come join in the festivities.
-Songbooks provided and possible discount drinks for those wearing GCBSR shirts!
+Songbooks provided.
+Location is just 2 1/2 blocks from Freemason harbor, 432 W Freemason St.

-Sunday, October 8th, 2023
+Sunday, October 6th, 2024

-- 0730-0900 Captains' Meeting All vessel captains meet under the tent at Freemason Harbor to discuss the race results. - O900-1100 All Hands Breakfast will be held under the tent at Freemason Harbor.
+- 0730-0900 Captains' Meeting All vessel captains meet under the tent at Freemason Harbor to discuss the race results. - 0900-1100 All Hands Breakfast will be held under the tent at Freemason Harbor.
 Schooner captains and crews gather for breakfast to share some sea stories and say a fond farewell to volunteers, sponsors and fellow sailors. - 1.
 Alcoholic beverages are available at race events.
 Captains are responsible for the behavior of their crew members. - 2.
 Please dispose of all trash bags in appropriate places rather than in the trash receptacles located near or on the pier. - 3.
 Please refrain from firing cannons at dock as this might cause the loss of GCBSR dockage.